 Cavity: Sometimes called “period”.
-The basic component of a thin-film filter consists of two quarter-wave stack reflectors separated by a solid dielectric spacer.
-As the reflectivity of each of the quarter wave stack reflectors increases, the FWHM decreases; as the number of cavities increases, the depth of the blocking outside the passband increases and the shape of the passband becomes increasingly rectangular.
+A single unit in a Fabry-Perot bandpass filter design.
+It consists of two quarter-wave reflectors (alternating high-index and low-index quarter-waves) separated by a dielectric spacer.
+As the number of cavities increase, the depth of the blocking outside the passband increases and the shape of the passband becomes increasingly rectangular.

-Center wavelength (CWL): The arithmetic center of the passband of a bandpass filter.
+Center wavelength (CWL): The arithmetic center of the passband of a bandpass filter, based on the FWHM.
 It is not necessarily the same as the peak wavelength.

 Chamfer: A ground beveled edge on an optic.
 Used to prevent chipping and/or to allow mechanical fit.

-Clear Aperture (CA): The central, useable area of a filter through which radiation can be transmitted.
+Clear Aperture (CA): The central, useable area of a filter through which light will be transmitted.